jinjiaKarl/CS-E4160/dns/README.md

 6.1 Implement transaction signatures

+Explain the changes you made.
+Show the successful and the unsuccessful zone transfer in the log.

 ```
 # https://tomthorp.me/blog/using-tsig-enable-secure-zone-transfers-between-bind-9x-servers

 root@lab2:/etc/bind# tsig-keygen -a hmac-sha1 keyname | tee keyname.key
 key "keyname" {
         algorithm hmac-sha1;